With rents 40% lower than Paris and meals for €13, Lisbon’s 2026 cost of living shocks first-time visitors.

 Housing and Renting in Lisbon

-Rent in Lisbon is one of the massive expenses in the cost of living in Lisbon.
+Renting in Lisbon is one of the massive expenses in the cost of living in Lisbon.
 It is variable depending on where you decide to live in the city.
+Rental prices in Lisbon are higher than in smaller Portuguese towns.
+However, compared to cities such as Paris or New York, it is quite affordable.

 • 1-bedroom apartment in the city center: €1,402.26